Meigyoku-Thmn/Ever17Converter/documetations/CPS.md

 static bool HasLeft(this Stream @this) {
    return @this.Position < @this.Length;
 }
-static void DecryptInPlace(byte[] input, uint size_comp, uint offset) {
+// this decrypting method relies on the integer overflow behavior of C# static void DecryptInPlace(byte[] input, uint size_comp, uint offset) {
    var inputStream = new BinaryReader(new MemoryStream(input));
    var outputStream = new BinaryWriter(new MemoryStream(input, true));